 In the olden days those old Indians had all kinds of names.
-We called people by any White names, "John," "Joe," "Jack."
+We called people by any white names, "John," "Joe," "Jack."
 There were a lot of brothers in them days and that's how we kept them straight.
-Well, we called a guy with the best name they could find.
+Well, we called a guy with the best name we could find.

-It didn't matter what his real name was.(9) No!
-Hell no!
-And that's the best way the use one another.
-Some names we used quite often, even if it wasn't the same name the Whites used, because the easiest word for the Indian to use on the White names were the ones they used, like "Jack."
+It didn't matter what his real name was.(14) No!
+Heck no!
+And that's the best way they use one another.
+Some names we used quite often, even if it wasn't the same name the whites used, because the easiest words for the Indian to use on the white names were the ones they used, like "Jack."

-"Jack" turned out to be my step-dad, but his name was John, John Nason.
-They called him "Jack."
+"Jack" turned out to be my step-dad, but his name was John -- John Nason.
+But they called him "Jack" . . . in English.

-And he danced with mother, then he sat down.
+He danced with Mother, then he sat down.

-The chief would get up and talk of this great land and about our Creator.
-You know what?
-My dad, my step-dad, Jack Nason, was the best singer they could get.
-He sang like Raymond Robinson.(10) He was a good singer.
+My dad -- my step-dad, Jack Nason -- was the best singer they could get.
+He sang like Raymond Robinson.(15) He was a good singer.
 He had a good voice.
 And when he sat down, he hit that drum.
 "There he goes!!," they'd say.